mariovas3/text-recogniser/README.md

 * Distributed training with **PyTorch Lightning**
 * Data wrangling and data synthesis using the <a href="https://fki.tic.heia-fr.ch/databases/iam-handwriting-database">IAM</a> and <a href="https://www.nist.gov/itl/products-and-services/emnist-dataset">EMNIST</a> datasets.
 * Experiment tracking with **wandb**
-* Deployment of model as a serverless app with **AWS Lambda**
-* Using **Gradio** for hosting a quick MVP app

 ## My improvements over the fsdl project:
 * Removed a lot of argparse boilerplate in favour of `LightningCLI` and YAML config files.
-* I use my own ResNet, giving me more customisability, in contrast to using a fixed `resnet18` architecture.
+* I use my own `ResNet`, giving me more customisability, in contrast to using a fixed `resnet18` architecture.
 * Instead of 2D $\text{sin}$ and $\text{cos}$ positional embedding, my model learns the positional embeddings.
 This is similar to GPT-2 training.
 * In the transformer decoder, I use `dropout=0` in line with GPT training, although it is easy to set it to other values from the CLI `--model.tf_dropout=DROPOUT`.
 * In the fsdl repo they set the `ignore_index=self.padding_token` in the cross entropy loss, which seems to lead to worse performance, so I removed that.